myaiintegration/dspy/docs/BOOK.md

 ### tutorials/tool_use/index.ipynb

-Cannot convert /workspace/dspy/docs/docs/tutorials/tool_use/index.ipynb, nbconvert not installed.
+*Notebook index.ipynb not converted: nbconvert not installed.*